unibg-seclab/flat-index/README.md

 ## Workflow

-To enable the k-flat secure indexing of an encrypted dataset, multiple steps are necessary:
+To enable the flat secure indexing of an encrypted dataset, multiple steps are necessary:

-1. construction of the k-flat representation
+1. construction of the flat representation
-2. construction of the maps on top of the k-fat representation
+2. construction of the maps on top of the flat representation
 3. dataset wrapping
 4. dataset outsourcing